-We are a church located in Woden in the South of Canberra.
-We draw upon the evangelical heritage of the Anglican tradition.
+We are a welcoming, Bible-based church located in the Woden Valley in the South of Canberra.

-Our vision as a church is to show Christ in the community, so that He is honoured as Lord and Saviour.
+Our Mission is to ‘show Christ in the community so that he is honoured as Lord and Saviour’.